 Filing for disability benefits can be a frustrating and lengthy process.
 Getting help from an experienced disability attorney or advocate can double your likelihood of being approved.

 Your lawyer can gather and submit medical records, handle communications with the SSA, help you deal with any issue caused by social media, and represent you at a disability hearing.
-Find an expert attorney near you with our locator tool.

 Published January 5, 2023